sukalskar98/ExpressJSDemo/README.md

 # **Express.js with TypeScript Demo**

-This repository contains incremental code demos for a session on Express.js using TypeScript.
+This repository contains incremental code demos on Express.js using TypeScript.
 Each region contains an incremental topic that builds upon the previous, providing a step-by-step guide to understanding Express.js fundamentals.

 ## **Table of Contents**
 1. [Setting up Express.js](#1-setting-up-expressjs)